Huddersfield Giants: 1970–1995: Decline and revival

-In 1993 six teams were invited to take part in an inaugural European Clubs Championship, the six teams consisted of two from the USSR; Tiraspol and Moscow Magicians, two from France; AS Carcassonne and XIII Catalan and Batley and Huddersfield.
-Only weeks before departure the plans collapsed as both Soviet clubs pulled out due to financial difficulties, closely followed by Batley, Carcassonne who had just five players available due to a players’ strike.
+In 1993 six teams were invited to take part in an inaugural European Clubs Championship, the six teams consisted of two from the former USSR; Tiraspol and Moscow Magicians, two from France; AS Carcassonne and XIII Catalan,Batley and Huddersfield.
+Only weeks before departure, the plans collapsed as both Soviet clubs pulled out due to financial difficulties, closely followed by Batley and then Carcassonne who had just five players available due to a players' strike.
 This left just Huddersfield and XIII Catalan to meet in the "final" in Barcelona.
 The lead changed hands three times before Huddersfield held on for a 23–22 victory.

-Huddersfield were promoted as 3rd Division Champions in April 1993 but the receiver was called in, in May 1994.
-Huddersfield took a share in the new McAlpine Stadium (now known as John Smith's Stadium) in 1994.
-In March 1994, Huddersfield went into administration and the receivers sacked Murphy as coach.
+Following promotion as champions in 1991–92 Huddersfield finished a creditable 3rd in the 1992–93 second division, behind Featherstone and Oldham but the receiver was called in.
+In March 1994,Huddersfield went into administration and the receivers sacked Murphy as coach who was eventually replaced by George Fairburn.
+Under Fairburn's tenure, the club finished 3rd again in the second division in 1994–95 and reached the final of the Second Division premiership competition at Old Trafford losing out to rivals Keighley Cougars and included a run to the quarter final of the challenge cup, beating rivals Halifax who were riding high in the first division and then hammering Keighley 30–0 at Keighley, a remarkable result considering Keighley had swept all before them and very rarely lost at home, the run was ended at Oldham where over 8,000 saw them go down 23–12 to the top tier side.